Welcome to the RGO Library guide to academic integrity and plagiarism. Use this guide to:

-Bow Valley College (BVC) expects learners to follow academic honesty policies.
+Bow Valley College (BVC) expects learners to follow academic integrity policies.
 There are serious consequences for students that break these expectations.
 A common form of academic dishonesty is plagiarism.
-BVC's Academic Honesty Policy defines plagiarism as:
+BVC's Academic Integrity Policy defines plagiarism as:

 Plagiarism is a serious offense with consequences that may include: